Ex-Deerfield partners get prison in case over U.S. agency leaks

 Deerfield last year agreed to pay $4.6 million to the U.S. Securities and Exchange Commission to settle related civil claims, but did not admit or deny wrongdoing.

-The companies whose stock was involved included radiation oncology companies Accuray Inc (ARAY.O) and Varian Medical Systems (VAR.N), and dialysis companies DaVita Inc (DVA.N), NxStage Medical Inc (NXTM.O), according to prosecutors.
+The companies whose stock was involved included radiation oncology companies Accuray Inc and Varian Medical Systems, and dialysis companies DaVita Inc, NxStage Medical Inc, according to prosecutors.
+(Reporting by Brendan Pierson, editing by G Crosse)